 What’s new in this years sign catalogue?

 Our recent acquisition of Messagemaker Display ltd has enabled us to bring to you a brand new range of programmable LED signs available off the shelf.
 The new range includes static and programmable display systems in a range of sizes and text colours.
 These easy to use signs add high impact to your advertising or information messages.
-See pages 282-283 of our new catalogue for more information.

 To compliment our 3D pictorial signs we have created some pictorial stickers for displaying on cupboards and drawers.
 These signs can aid recognition and help dementia sufferers and those with learning difficulties.
-See page 86 of our new catalogue.

 We are continually looking for ways to make the catalogue as easy as possible to use.
 This year we have introduced many more photographs so you can see exactly how best to display and locate your signs.
 Listening to our customers has led us to re-arrange some of the pages to help you find the right signs more quickly.
-See pages 202-203 for an example.

 How to get the best out of your signs catalogue

 Our many years in the signage industry has allowed us to develop an easy ordering system to help you decipher the complicated world of safety signs and general signage.
 The catalogue itself is divided into two main sections.
 The first section covers our standard signs, which is made up of all the various safety signs, traffic signs and information signs available off the shelf.
 The second section displays some of our products and capabilities for creating custom-made signs.
-This section is meerly intended to be a guide, to give you a small insight into what we can create for you, and by no means includes everything, so if you don’t see what you want, please contact our sales team.
+This section is merely intended to be a guide, to give you a small insight into what we can create for you, and by no means includes everything, so if you don’t see what you want, please contact our sales team.

 Our standards signs section is packed with over 30,000 safety signs and general information signs so, to make choosing your signs a little less overwhelming, we have lots of hints and information to help you make an informed decision.
 We show many of our signs in working situations so you can best see how the safety message can be applied.
 We have included as many facts and figures as we can to educate and promote safety awareness.
 We always include the necessary legislation covering the safety issue, so you can be sure you will be meeting your legislative obligations.
 Our easy reference price grids make ordering simple and our “have you seen” cross references make sure you won’t miss anything you might need.